 You can apply rating, tagging, and keywords with the Filters tool to all selected variants through drag-and-drop.
 Just select your images in the browser and drag them on the item you want them to have.

 Some tools have specific group properties.
 The Lens Correction tool allows you to perform an analysis for Chromatic Aberration (CA) on all selected images at the same time, but the analysis is unique for each image.
 As the mantra says: one treatment, different results.

-The same is true for the LCC (Lens Cast Calibration) tool, which can create LCC profiles for multiple selected images in one go, but each image is analysed individually.
-The way these tools work on a group of images is similar to the auto adjust options.
+The same is true for the LCC (Lens Cast Calibration) tool, which can create LCC profiles for multiple selected images in one go, but each image is analyzed individually.
+The way these tools work on a group of images is similar to the auto-adjust options.
 You know the drill: same treatment, different result per image.

 Note that discussing the purpose of the Lens Correction and LCC tools is beyond the scope of this post.
 Some other time, perhaps?
 Yes, for sure!

-You now get to the second part of this post.
+You now get to the second part of this post, where we continue with copying adjustments.
 We will look at a workflow in which you copy adjustments from one image to other images.
 The basic principle of copying adjustments is that it is a two-step process: copy and apply.
 To be more precise: copy from and apply to.
 This process is supported by the Adjustments Clipboard tool.
 Understanding the intricacies of this process will help you to understand this important feature in Capture One.

 Who Is Who?

 As I told you earlier regarding copying adjustments (repetition is the mother of all wisdom) the drill is: copy from, apply to.
 But from whom, to whom?